Kong/kong/DEVELOPER.md

   Instaclustr manage your Cassandra cluster.
 - [Master Builds](https://hub.docker.com/r/kong/kong): Docker images for each commit in the `master` branch.

-You can find every supported distribution at the [official installation page](https://konghq.com/install/#kong-community).
+You can find every supported distribution on the [official installation page](https://konghq.com/install/#kong-community).

 #### Docker